 Bhutan is a country surrounded by land in South Asia at the eastern end of the Himalayas.
 It is bordered to the north by China and to the south, east, and west by India.
 To the west, it is divided from Nepal by the Indian state of Sikkim, while farther south it is separated from Bangladesh by the Indian states of Assam and West Bengal.
 Bhutan’s capital and largest city are Thimphu.

 One of the popular destinations or major attractions of Bhutan is Taksang Monastery which is also known as Tiger’s nest.
 This monastery lies on an elevation of 3000m above sea level and places above the Paro valley perches on the rocky hillside.
-It was build in the 8th century where Guru Rimpoche (the second (2nd) Buddha) had meditated; having flown from the Kurtoe valley on the back of one of his partners who had taken the form of a flying tigress.
+It was built in the 8th century where Guru Rimpoche (the second (2nd) Buddha) had meditated; having flown from the Kurtoe valley on the back of one of his partners who had taken the form of a flying tigress.
 According to the Buddhist pilgrims, the tiger’s nest is one of the sacred sites in the Himalayas.

 This Dzong is also known as the “fortress of the glorious region”, the Tashicho Dzong was originally built in 1641 and rebuilt in 1952 by the third king of Bhutan and now it is used as the seat of the Royal Bhutanese Government.

 The Trongsa Dzong dominates the town of Trongsa.
 Located above the Dzong, the actual town is little more than a street.
 Many of the town’s inhabitants are of Tibetan origin and you may have the opportunity to try some Tibetan specialties.
 A new museum is located in the 300 years old Ta Dzong, Watchtower provides an insight into the traditional history of Bhutan, the significance of Trongsa in the history of the Kings Wangchuk dynasty.